 Our vision is to create a healthier environment in the neonatal intensive care unit (NICU) by:

-Our current focus is on the NICUs at Grady Memorial Hospital in Atlanta and Athens Regional Medical Center in Athens, Georgia because that is where Lukas spent his life.
+Our current focus is on the NICUs at Piedmont Athens Regional Medical Center in Athens, Georgia and at Grady Memorial Hospital in Atlanta because that is where Lukas spent his life.
 We hope to expand our mission to address the needs of other NICUs as our Foundation grows.